 Parameters | MS Biotechnology | M.Tech Biotechnology |

-Focus | Course focus is basic science and research in biotechnology. | The major focus area is engineering and industrial applications of biotechnology. |
+Focus | The course focuses is basic science and research in biotechnology. | The major focus area is engineering and industrial applications of biotechnology. |

 Curriculum | It covers advanced topics in molecular biology, cell biology, genetics, and related fields. | It emphasizes process engineering, bioreactor design, bioprocess development, and instrumentation. |